foolsgoldtoshi-star/foolsgoldtoshi-star-pond-highdesert/docs/en/0000048_maya_discovers_functional_programming_magic.md

 # Maya Discovers Functional Programming Magic 🌟⚡💻

-*"Simplicity is the ultimate sophistication." - Leonardo da Vinci*
+*"Simplicity is the ultimate sophistication.
+When you reach to the very center of your being, you find simplicity.
+All complexity is on the periphery." - Osho*

 ---